-The Government's resources and waste strategy, published in December 2018, takes many positive steps that match the recommendations in our reports with CIE-MAP, Less in, more out
+The Government's resources and waste strategy, published in December 2018, matches many of the recommendations in our reports with CIE-MAP: Less in, more out

 (May 2018) and By popular demand

 (November 2018), including in the following areas:

 - The promise to embed a 'polluter pays' approach in many product streams beyond packaging.
 This aligns with our recommendations in both reports.

 - The Government's promise to 'develop a model for realising resource efficiency savings’, and work with businesses through "resource efficiency clusters"' aligns with our idea for resource efficiency partnerships in Less in, more out.

 - The strategy outlines the need to improve resource efficiency in the construction sector.
 In the annex to this section it directly acknowledges the Less in, more out: 'CIE-MAP and Green Alliance (2018) recommend that policies should focus on higher substitution towards low carbon materials, increased reuse of construction materials and reduction in material inputs through increased design optimisation.'